Areas of Expertise

 - Public Interest Law

 Bishop earned her B.A. from Smith College in Sociology and Peace & World Security Studies.
 She earned her J.D. with honors from the University of North Carolina at Chapel Hill, where, during her 3L year, she served as the Director of the Pro Bono Board and was inducted into the James E. and Carolyn B. Davis Society in recognition of her personal and academic excellence.
 Following law school, Bishop clerked for the Honorable Linda McGee at the North Carolina Court of Appeals before becoming a staff attorney with the Immigrants Legal Assistance Project with the North Carolina Justice Center.
 While at the Justice Center, Bishop provided direct legal assistance and representation to low-income immigrants who were facing deportation, who had been persecuted in their home countries, or who were survivors of crimes, human trafficking, or intimate partner violence.
 Bishop is conversant in French and Spanish.
 She is licensed to practice in North Carolina and in the United States District Court for the Middle District of North Carolina.
+She has completed the Haven, Safe Zone, UndocuCarolina, and Mental Health First Aid trainings.

 - B.A., Smith College